aws-samples/aws-online-data-migration-workshop/README.md

-ONLINE DATA INGEST AND MIGRATION OPTIONS TO AMAZON S3<br>
+ONLINE DATA INGEST AND TRANSFER OPTIONS TO AMAZON S3<br>
 =======================================================================

 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
 This sample code is made available under the MIT-0 license.
 See the LICENSE file.